Mainali1/The-Planning-Bord/SECURITY.md

 ## Legal Notice

 This security policy is subject to change without notice.
 By reporting security vulnerabilities to us, you agree to comply with this policy and applicable laws.
 We reserve the right to modify this policy at any time.

+### Proprietary Software Notice
+- **Intellectual Property**: All security features and implementations are proprietary trade secrets
+- **Reverse Engineering**: Any attempt to reverse engineer security measures violates our license agreement
+- **Confidentiality**: Security vulnerability reports must be kept confidential per our NDA requirements
+- **Legal Action**: Unauthorized access attempts will be prosecuted to the fullest extent of the law

+### Compliance Requirements
+- **License Agreement**: All users must agree to our proprietary license terms
+- **Export Controls**: Software may be subject to export control regulations
+- **Data Laws**: Users are responsible for compliance with local data protection laws
+- **Audit Rights**: We reserve the right to audit license compliance

 **Last Updated**: December 2024